NFL Week 4 picks: Broncos rip the Raiders, Giants get first win of the season

 OK, so it's in the top five.

 I think the point I'm trying to make here is that this game is setting up perfectly for another Lions disaster, and that's going to happen even though we don't even know who the Minnesota Vikings ' starting quarterback is going to be.
-Last year, the Lions eked out two wins over the Vikings, a 22-16 overtime win and a 16-13 victory in the rematch.
+Last year, the Lions eked out two wins over the Vikings, a 22-16 overtime win and 16-13 win in the rematch.
 This year I think the Vikings return the favor, and when that happens, someone's probably going to have to update that super sad video we just watched.
-At this point, they should probably just cut the music and add a voice-over by Stephen King.
+At this point, they should probably just cut the music and add a voice over by Stephen King.

 The pick: Vikings 22-19 over Lions